Koatty/koatty_container/docs/api/koatty_container.container.getclassmetadata.md

 ## Container.getClassMetadata() method

-Get metadata value by type and decorator key.
+Get metadata value by type and decorator key with caching.

 **Signature:**